left-h4nded/Arcalive-guide/README.md

 At this point I'm sorry but there is no way someone can solve it without knowing korean...
 Symbols itself arranged in the shape of "국룰" and those symbols make other words...
-An the last one is f#cked up because every character here is wrong and the result just _resembles_ the right word lmao But good think that author of these puzzles is tired of making them so I hope it won't show up in future lol
+And the last one is f#cked up because every character here is wrong and the result just _resembles_ the right word lmao But good think that author of these puzzles is tired of making them so I hope it won't show up in future lol

 ### 6) Whatever uploader wanted.
 It can be literally anything 💀